-In the ITT analyses, interspinous spacers are cost-saving relative to conservative care, given the high degree of crossover, and also more effective.
-Fusion is more expensive and more effective than conservative care and has an ICER of \$49,000.
-In the AT analysis, interspinous spacers become more expensive in the absence of crossovers and remain more effective than conservative care with an ICER of \$61,000.
-Fusion is both much more expensive and more effective than conservative care and has an ICER of \$227,000.
+In the ITT analyses, interspinous spacers are cost-saving relative to conservative care, given the high degree of crossover, and appear to be equally effective.
+Fusion is more expensive and less effective than conservative care.
+In both of these situations, an incremental cost-effectiveness ratio could not be generated.
+In the AT analysis, interspinous spacers become more expensive in the absence of crossovers and remain more effective than conservative care with an ICER of \$71,000.
+Fusion is both much more expensive and more effective than conservative care and has an ICER of \$163,000.

-Chronic Non-Specific Low back Pain: Conservative Care, Interdisciplinary Rehabilitation or Discectomy
+Chronic Non-Specific Low back Pain: Conservative Care, Interdisciplinary Rehabilitation or Fusion

 The key published studies used as a basis for the clinical and economic model for CLBP management are the Swedish Spine Study (Fritzell, 2001) which was an RCT of fusion compared to conservative care, and an RCT of interdisciplinary rehabilitation compared to intensive back strengthening (Dufour, 2010).
 Our analysis assumed a baseline back pain, back dysfunction, and employment status observed in the conservative care arm of the Swedish Spine Study (Fritzell, 2001).
 Interdisciplinary rehabilitation (IRP) was studied in a population with more severe back pain and back dysfunction, so changes in these measures were adjusted to the uniform baseline severity as described above.
 The crossovers from interdisciplinary rehabilitation to fusion were assumed to occur in the same proportion as in the conservative care strategy.
 Quality of life was not directly measured and was estimated based on change in back function across all 4 chronic back pain conditions to facilitate comparisons within the CLBP interventions.
+As with the previous patient populations, data for interdisciplinary rehabilitation are presented separately because of this indirect comparison.
 Findings are presented on the following page in Table ES12.